PZI Teacher Archives

 Bodhidharma said, “Vast emptiness, nothing holy.”

-“Then who are you, standing here in front of me?” asked the emperor.
+“Who are you, standing here in front of me?” asked the Emperor.

 “I don’t know,” said Bodhidharma.